Meet Our Team

 Chief Executive Officer

-Chris Hansen grew up on the Orange River in East Lee County working at the family marina, Hansen Marine Ways, Inc., until completing training as a Paramedic at Edison Community College (now Florida Southwestern State College-FSW).
-Chris graduated with a degree in Emergency Medical Technology that was an adjunct faculty in the EMT and Paramedic programs.
+Chris Hansen grew up on the Orange River in Eastern Lee County, working at the family marina, Hansen Marine Ways, Inc., until completing training as a Paramedic at Edison Community College (now Florida Southwestern State College-FSW).
+Chris graduated with a degree in Emergency Medical Technology and went on to serve as an adjunct faculty in the EMT and Paramedic programs.
 He joined Lee County Public Safety/EMS in 1980 and worked his way through the ranks from EMT, Paramedic, Training Officer, Training & Quality Manager, and Operations Manager before retiring in 2008 as Chief of EMS and Deputy Director of Public Safety.
-In addition to teaching in the EMS Program during nearly three decades with EMS, Chris worked part-time in local hospital emergency rooms and blood bank and was a First Responder Instructor at the SWFL Police and Fire Academies.
+In addition to teaching in the EMS Program for nearly three decades with EMS, Chris worked part-time in local hospital emergency rooms and blood bank and was a First Responder Instructor at the SWFL Police and Fire Academies.
 Since retirement from Lee County Government, Chris worked as Vice President of Operations for Priority Marketing and Director of Business Development for Park Royal Behavioral Health Services.
 In 2011, He was sworn-in as a District Four Director on the Lee Health System Board, where he continues to serve today.
-Chris became CEO of CCSWFL in May 2018 and currently lives in North Fort Myers with his wife of 37 years, Teri Hansen.
+Chris became CEO of Child Care of SW Florida in May 2018 and currently lives in North Fort Myers with his wife Teri Hansen.

 Chief Financial Officer

 Carmen Green is a native of Fort Myers.
 She received her Associate in Science degree in Secretarial Science from Edison Community College in April 1988 and has been employed with Child Care of Southwest Florida, Inc. since July 25, 1988.
-Ms. Green was originally hired as Secretary, later promoted to Administrative Assistant and most recently promoted to Administrative Manager on October 1, 2010.
-Ms. Green is responsible for many aspects of the organization including: human resources, payroll, insurance (health and liability), worker's compensation, unemployment compensation, student accident insurance and most corporate document filings.
-Ms. Green has one son, one daughter and one beautiful granddaughter, who also live here in Fort Myers.
+Ms. Green was originally hired as Secretary, later promoted to Administrative Assistant and now is the Administrative Manager.
+Ms. Green is responsible for many aspects of the organization including: human resources, payroll, health insurance, worker's compensation, unemployment compensation, student accident insurance and some corporate document filings.
+Ms. Green enjoys spending time with her son, daughter, grandchildren and the rest of her family.

 Director of Child Care Food Program

 Before coming to Child Care of Southwest Florida, Beth was a Family Child Care Home provider for 16 years.
 She was offered a position in the Food Program where she has been since 1999.
-Beth has served as Director of the Food Program for the past 8 years.
+Beth is the Director of the Food Program.
 She is a graduate of Florida Southwestern State College.
-When not working Beth enjoys spending time with her husband of 20 years, her 4 grown daughters and her grandchildren.
+When not working Beth enjoys spending time with her husband, her 4 grown daughters and her grandchildren.